 |---|---|

-| Hydration | Well-hydrated muscles are more flexible and resilient. |
+| Hydration | Well-hydrated muscles are more flexible and resilient muscles. |

 | Sleep | This is when tissues repair themselves.
-Fatigue is the primary factor in injuries. |
+Fatigue is the primary injury factor. |

 | Frequency | Avoid going from 0 to 5 matches per week.
 Let your body adapt. |